You are visiting The Netherlands during the autumn season, but you have no clue about what things you should do? Search no more!

-This year it takes place on Saturday the 3th of November 2018.
+It always takes place around the end of October/ beginning of November.
 So if you are in Amsterdam at that time, go for it.
 Visiting museums during Museumnacht is one of the things you have to do in November.
 Have a look at the website here.

 Note: The tickets can only be purchased via Dutch bank accounts.
 The reason why is because this is a local event and thus geared towards a local audience.
 I would ask your hotel or hostel to make a reservation on your behalf.

 2 Films, films and more films: Film festival season

 If you are in Amsterdam during autumn, you should visit at least one film festival.
 A few film festivals in Amsterdam that are worth a visit are IDFA, or International Documentary Film Festival, and KLIK, where they show animated works.
 The film festival season in Amsterdam lasts from September till November.
 Have a look here to see what other festivals there are.